 1. Be wary of spray sunscreen, but, before you run away, clutching your spray sunscreens to your chest, hear us out!
 Spray sunscreens create – obviously- a spray, which releases nanoparticles in the air.
 Even safe mineral products, like titanium dioxide, are not designed to be inhaled and can pose a risk to our lung health.
 Many of the ingredients used in chemical sunscreens are not safe for our skin and organs and this risk is magnified when inhaled, so they must be handled carefully, particularly on windy days and anywhere around open flames, if used at all.

-Toxic UV-filters, UVB-filters and UVB-absorbers like Oxybenzone, Octinoxate, Homosalate.
-Oxybenzone and Octinoxate, ubiquitous in conventional sunscreens, increase the skin’s ability to absorb other potentially toxic chemicals from the environment and can disrupt hormonal function and even cause organ system toxicity.
-Research has shown that homosalate may be an endocrine and hormone disruptor, has been shown to increase the absorption of pesticides from the environment and is particularly harmful for pregnant or breastfeeding women, nursing infants, or anyone who is regularly exposed to large quantities of pesticides.
+2. Toxic UV-filters, UVB-filters, and UVB-absorbers like Oxybenzone, Octinoxate, Homosalate.
+Oxybenzone and Octinoxate, increase the skin’s ability to absorb other potentially toxic chemicals from the environment and can disrupt hormonal function and even cause organ system toxicity.
+Research has shown that homosalate may be an endocrine and hormone disruptor, and has been shown to increase the absorption of pesticides from our precious coral reefs and marine life to pregnant or breastfeeding women, nursing infants, and anyone who is regularly exposed to large quantities of pesticides.

-Retinyl Palmitate – Retinyl palmitate is a form of vitamin A that’s used as a skin conditioner and an active ingredient in sunscreen products.
-Retinyl palmitate is a possible carcinogen that could actually be responsible for causing UV-related skin damage.
+3. Retinyl Palmitate is a form of vitamin A that’s used as a skin conditioner and an active ingredient in sunscreen products.
+Oddly enough, retinyl palmitate is a possible carcinogen that responds to light, possibly promoting tumor growth, so it could actually be responsible for causing and accelerating UV-related skin damage.
 It also has the potential for causing reproductive toxicity.